vaverix/vaverix-twitch-bot/README.md

 ### Installation

-Just head to [releases](https://github.com/vaverix/vaverix-twitch-bot/releases) page, download latest .exe file and run it!
+Just head to [releases](https://github.com/vaverix/vaverix-twitch-bot/releases) page, download the latest .exe file and run it!
 That's it.

 ### Windows SmartScreen